ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 Building on the previous prototypes and ideas, the third prototype uses a motor to transform rotational motion into linear motion to store energy in a spring.
 Then, the release can be utilized to impact a surface with a component along the spring's axis of compression.

 Pros:
-* Motor naturally co-axial with impacter
+* Motor naturally co-axial with impactor
-* High impacter surface area to outside chassis surface area ratio
+* High impactor surface area to outside chassis surface area ratio

 Cons:
 * Still need intersecting linear mechanisms for more than 1-D motion

-##### Prototype
 ![Whole Helical Prototype](assets/images/helicalCylinderWhole.png)

 ### Chosen Design

 ![Diagonal Up Demonstration](assets/images/diagUpPoppy.gif)

-Given the benefits of having a motor co-axial with the impacter and those of having a low volume to output force ratio with the rotational-to-linear cylindrical impacter system, this became the chosen testbed for further exploration.
+Given the benefits of having a motor co-axial with the impactor and those of having a low volume to output force ratio with the rotational-to-linear cylindrical impactor system, this became the chosen testbed for further exploration.
 In this prototype, for the purpose of allowing the greatest variance in angles and spring compression, I have chosen to limit the number of helix rises to three.
 Fewer rises can acheive the same spring compression with lower angles.
 So lower friction forces resist the motor as it compresses the spring.

 #### Components